Khauri/Virtualso/README.md

 ```javascript
 var Virtualso = require('Virtualso');
 ```
+# Why?
+There's not a lot of (read: none) canvas implementations of a virtual instrument library.
+There are advantages and disadvantages of doing it this way though.

+Advantages:
+- Very simple to setup
+- No complicated CSS
+- Ultimate reusability and even many instances on one page
+- No need to pollute the DOM with a bunch of elements

+Disadvantages:
+- Not as easily customized
+- Event handling is a little more complicated
+- Animations are a little more difficult

 # Sounds
 Though Virtualso is great for applications that only require visual aides, Virtualso can also be configured to play sounds.